 It didn’t take long for Helfrich to be recognized for his impact on the Ducks’ offensive success as he was named by FootballScoop as its National Quarterbacks Coach of the Year in 2010 and 2012, in addition to being one of three finalists as its national offensive coordinator of the year honor.

 He played a significant role in the development of Darron Thomas, who went on to lead Oregon to the 2011 BCS National Championship Game as a first-year starter, as well as the 2012 Rose Bowl win over Wisconsin.
-Thomas became the school’s first signal-caller ever to complete more than 30 touchdowns in one season on two separate occasions, finishing his collegiate career with a school-record 66 scoring strikes.
+Thomas became the school’s first signal-caller ever to complete more than 30 touchdowns in a single season on two separate occasions, finishing his collegiate career with a school-record 66 scoring strikes.

-Mariota established the Ducks’ freshman record for passing efficiency this season (163.23), finishing seventh in the country as the Pac-12’s leader, while Thomas was 11th nationally in 2011 and second in the league in 2010.
-Arizona State’s Rudy Carpenter led the nation in passing efficiency under Helfrich's watchful eye in 2005 after the Sun Devils’ Andrew Walter was second in the Pac-10 in total offense and third in passing efficiency in 2004.
+Mariota established the Ducks’ freshman record for passing efficiency in 2012 (163.23), finishing seventh in the country as the Pac-12’s leader in each of his first two seasons (167.7 in 2013), while Thomas was 11th nationally in 2011 and second in the league in 2010.
+The Hawaiian junior became the second Helfrich-coached quarterback to lead the country in passing efficiency in 2014, joining Arizona State’s Rudy Carpenter, who led the nation in passing efficiency in 2005 after the Sun Devils’ Andrew Walter was second in the Pac-10 in total offense and third in passing efficiency in 2004.

 Walter set Arizona State records for both career (85) and single-season touchdowns (30) in addition to shattering the previous Pac-10 record for career TD passes, previously set by Stanford’s John Elway (77).
 The third-round NFL draft pick finished his collegiate career as the school’s career record holder in nearly every passing category.